yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/administer-yugabyte-platform/high-availability.md

 Before configuring a HA cluster for your YugabyteDB Anywhere instances, ensure that you have the following:

 - [Multiple YugabyteDB Anywhere instances](../../install-yugabyte-platform/) to be used in the HA cluster.
-- YugabyteDB Anywhere VMs can connect to each other over the port where the YugabyteDB Anywhere UI is typically reachable (port 80 and 443, for example).
+- YugabyteDB Anywhere VMs can connect to each other over the port where the YugabyteDB Anywhere UI is reachable (typically 443).
+- Communication is open in both directions over ports 9000 and 9090 on all instances.
+- If you are using custom ports for Prometheus, all YugabyteDB Anywhere instances are using the same custom port.
+The default Prometheus port for YugabyteDB Anywhere is 9090.
 - All YugabyteDB Anywhere instances are running the same version of YugabyteDB Anywhere software.
 You should upgrade all YugabyteDB Anywhere instances in the HA cluster at approximately the same time.

 ## Configure active and standby instances

-To set up HA for YugabyteDB Anywhere, you first configure the active instance by creating an active replication configuration and generating a shared authentication key.
+To set up HA for YugabyteDB Anywhere, you first configure the active instance by creating an active HA replication configuration and generating a shared authentication key.

-You then configure one or more standby instances by creating standby replication configurations, using the shared authentication key generated on the active instance.
+You then configure one or more standby instances by creating standby HA replication configurations, using the shared authentication key generated on the active instance.

 If your instances are using the HTTPS protocol, you must also add the root certificates for the active and standby instances to the [YugabyteDB Anywhere trust store](../../security/enable-encryption-in-transit/#add-certificates-to-your-trust-store) on the active instance.